Skip to main content

 Named the brunch capital of Canada by the Food Network, Victoria’s year-round brunch culture is heightened only by one occasion: Easter Sunday.
 There are a ton of unique brunch spots around town, many of which use exclusively fresh and locally-sourced ingredients.

-Local tip: Take a Victoria Harbour Ferry over to AURA or Spinnakers to enjoy an Easter brunch with a waterfront view over the Inner Harbour!
+Local tip: Take a Victoria Harbour Ferry over to AURA Waterfront Restaurant or Spinnakers Gastro Brewpub to enjoy an Easter brunch with a waterfront view!

 A couple children explore the exhibits at the Shaw Centre for the Salish Sea an educational aquarium in Victoria, BC